Sonictherocketman/johnny-cache/README.md

 ## Supported Caching Methods

-Cache Proxy will aggressively cache responses to ensure that your requests only reach the site in question when it absolutely has to, and you can configure this behavior to fit your needs.
+Johnny will aggressively cache responses to ensure that your requests only reach the site in question when it absolutely has to, and you can configure this behavior to fit your needs.

-Cache Proxy uses:
+Johnny checks for cached requests using:
 - Proxy Cache `Expires` Headers
 - HTTP `Last-Modified` Headers
 - HTTP `ETag` Headers